Skip to main content

 If your service provides specific functionality (e.g., a timetable service), you may need to define a new role.

-Roles represent access rights that can be assigned both to standard user groups (one or multiple of: HVS-Admin
+Roles represent access rights that can be assigned both to standard user groups (one or multiple of: HVS-Admin, Hochschulverwaltungsmitarbeiter, Dozent, Student) and, if necessary, to other microservices (clients).

 Each role follows a standardized naming pattern: